fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_04.jpg)

-Figure 6.4: Expected output from the Exercise 86 help command
+Caption: Expected output from the Exercise 86 help command

 It should produce the following output when running with these
 arguments: